togarha/python_geotag/README.md

 # Geotag - Photo Geotagging Application

 A powerful web-based photo geotagging application built with Python and FastAPI.
-Organize, view, and geotag your photos using EXIF data, GPX tracks, and manual location assignment with dual map provider support.
+Organize, view, and geotag your photos using EXIF data, GPX tracks, predefined positions, and manual location assignment with dual map provider support and automatic elevation fetching.

 ## Features